 The new Airbnb pricing tips tool reminds me a runway model; Beautiful, easy to navigate and fun to play with but, dig a little deeper and you quickly realize there is no substance behind the stunning exterior.

-Here are 5 reason you could lose money using the Airbnb Pricing Tips
+Here are 5 reasons you could lose money using the Airbnb Pricing Tips

 1) Airbnb doesn’t properly reduce prices for short vacancy gaps

-2) Pricing suggestion are limited to three months in the future
+2) Pricing suggestion is limited to three months in the future

 3) Since when are Sunday nights in higher demand than Saturdays?